This is the multi-page printable view of this section. Click here to print.

 What Happens During Distribution?

-4. Students are assigned with appropriate permissions
+4. Students are assigned with appropriate permissions (developer/maintainer)

-5. Each repository gets a unique identifier
+7. Each repository gets a unique identifier via UUID

 Next Steps

-5 - Glossary
+6 - Glossary

 Comprehensive list of Divekit terms and definitions.